What does John 1:23 mean?

 Verse Context:

-John 1:19–28 describes a conversation between John the Baptist (not the same John as the author of this gospel) and the local religious leaders.
+John 1:19–28 describes a conversation.
+On one side is John the Baptist, different from the author of this gospel.
+On the other are local religious leaders.
 Baptizing converts to Judaism was common, but the Baptist was calling on Jews to repent and be baptized.
-The Baptist makes it clear that he is not the “Promised One,” but equally clear that his mission is to prepare the way for that One.
+The Baptist makes it clear that he is not the "Promised One," but equally clear that his mission is to prepare the way for that One.

 Chapter Summary: